ReScience/ReScience-submission/article/Name-YEAR.md

 ---
-Title: "Insect Natural Enemies as Regulating Factors"
+Title: "This is the title"
 Author:
   - name: Name Surname
     affiliation: 1